Home | Blog Index | Blog Archives | Christianity & Faith Essays

 profiles and moisture return become classically favorable for tornadoes over the Plains in

 response to the jet from Thursday-Saturday, and possibly afterward.
-While these setups don't look quite as 'outbreakish' as the last ones, they still should provide a few good 'Moderate Risk' expedition days for those able to make it out.
+While these setups don't look quite as 'outbreakish' as the last ones, they still should provide a few good 'Moderate Risk' storm photography days for those able to make it out.

 Due to these setups coming right on the heels of my last trip, and

 again falling across Friday and Saturday (the most difficult work days